 - Review BMECP Engagement & Marketing strategy in its role as a BME Infrastructure and BME engagement organization.

-BMECP provides support and has a link with diverse BME community groups and organisations locally.
+BMECP has a link with diverse BME community groups and organisations locally.
 There are about 45 groups and organisations on BMECP database.
 This work includes the following:

 - Developing and Managing the BMECP Centre a welcoming space for the community with affordable meeting rooms and office space including hot desking facility.